strike65/SwiftyStats/README.md

 ![SwiftyStats](SwiftyStats/help/img/SwiftyStatsLogo.png)

 (full documentation: [https://strike65.github.io/SwiftyStats/docs/](https://strike65.github.io/SwiftyStats/docs/))

-SwiftyStats is a framework written entirely in Swift that makes heavy use of generic types.
-SwiftyStats contains frequently used statistical procedures.
+SwiftyStats is a framework written entirely in Swift that provides frequently used and needed statistical routines.
+By using generic data types almost throughout, the application of the framework is not limited to numeric data.
-> It is a framework that is regularly developed and has been created out of passion rather than necessity.
+> This framework is a spare time project.
+Maybe someone will find it useful.

 # New in version 1.1.7
 * some less typos